 50% Whole Wheat No-Knead Sourdough Bread

-• Line a proofing basket or 8–10-inch bowl with a towel and dust with rice flour, wheat bran, or a heavy sprinkling of all-purpose or bread flour.
+• Line a proofing basket or 8-to-10-inch bowl with a towel and dust with rice flour, wheat bran, or a heavy sprinkling of all-purpose or bread flour.
 Wet hands and again fold each corner of the dough into the middle.
 Repeat, folding the corners into the middle, as needed until dough is in a taut ball.
 Stop before dough starts tearing.
-Pinch the seems closed.
+Pinch seams closed.

 50% Whole Wheat No-Knead Sourdough Bread